KGoksal/Diyet-Plus/README.md

 # Diyet Plus

 Diyet Plus is a modern web application built with Next.js, React, and Tailwind CSS.
 This project provides a foundation for building feature-rich, responsive web apps with a clean architecture and reusable components.
+A clean and simple website design for dietitians, featuring basic tools such as daily calorie requirement calculators and BMI index evaluations.

 ## Features
 - Next.js 13+ App Directory structure